rajeeb504/rajeeb504/README.md

 ---

 ## 📂 Featured Projects
-## 🚀 Projects

-Here are some of my research and coding projects (more in my repositories):
+Here are some of my coding projects (more in my repositories):

 ### 📊 Quantitative Modeling